What is "edlah"?

 When I was little, all I wanted to do was be a teacher!
 I loved teaching kids!
 I started out teaching first grade in an urban public school district in 2006.
 I loved the adventure of working in an urban school, but it took so much of my time and I missed my time with my own young kiddos at home.
 In 2011 I decided that it would be best for my family and me if I switched to teaching part-time.
 Doors opened and I was offered a job at a private Christian Preschool and quickly fell in love with teaching preschool and early childhood education!
 I wish I would have started out in preschool from the start!

 The curriculum on edlah.com is what I developed for my own preschool classroom.
-I love adding to it, tweaking it and making it even better every single year.
+I love adding to it, tweaking it, and making it even better every single year.
 Ultamently, my passion became helping teachers teach!!!
 Teaching and leading kids and those who love kids is my passion and my entire life.
-In addition to edlah, I am also the Nursery Director at Grace Church in Overland Park, KS.
+In addition to edlah, I was also the Nursery Director at Grace Church in Overland Park, KS.
 With about 90 babies ages 0-2 years old and around 100 volunteers, I have learned so much more about teaching teachers to teach!
 My love for teaching tiny people is a part of everything I do for work and for fun!
 I recently moved from the Nursery Director position to a Campus Support position where I will get to work on the team that builds the curriculum and resources for our multicampus kid's ministry.
 This is my dream job!
 I can't believe they pay me to do what I already do for fun as a hobby!

 Please let me know if there is anything I can do to help you teach your kiddos!